Zhaobo-Wang/CE4DN4_Computer_Network/README.md

 Socket programming with C and Python
 Network message transmission
 IP multicast
-HTTP, CGI, and multimedia networking
+HTTP, CGI, and multimedia networking <br>

-Quality of service
-Labs
+Labs <br>
-The laboratory sessions involve using Python socket programming to build:
+The laboratory sessions involve using Python socket programming to build: <br>

-An online chatting platform
+An online chatting platform <br>
 A file-sharing platform
 -------------------------------------------------------------------------------------------------------------------------
 课程大纲